Collon S. "Cobby" Slate, 86, longtime resident of Philadelphia, NY, passed away Tuesday evening, March 24, 2020 at Samaritan Keep Home, Watertown, NY.

-To plant a tree in memory of Collon Slate, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Collon Slate, please visit our Tree Store

 It is our belief that the funeral profession is not only an occupation, but a calling, and that service is more than thick carpet, shiny hearses and expensive advertising.
 It’s about experience, commitment and trust.